makaroni4/focused_youtube/README.md

 You need to have [`nvm`](https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating) installed in order to have [a correct Node version for this project](https://github.com/makaroni4/focused_youtube/blob/main/.nvmrc).

-Install dependencies and run a command to re-build the extension (update files in the `dist` folder) on any file change:
+Install dependencies and run a command to re-build the extension (update files in the `dist_chromium` or `dist_firefox` folder) on any file change:

 ```bash
 # 1. Install the correct node version.